 Firstly, this recipe is super simple.
 I like to make it a couple of days in advance and grill the pork belly on a Sunday afternoon.
 There is no better way to finish off the weekend than with a nice thick, crispy and juicy piece of pork.

 The second reason why I love this recipe so much is the taste.
-This pork belly is seriously good. .
-Its sweet, spicy, smoky and most importantly crispy.
+This pork belly is seriously good.
+Its sweet, spicy, smoky and most importantly it’s crispy.